redhat-developer/lsp4ij/docs/dap/user-defined-dap/julia.md

 The julia `$PROJECT_DIR$` which is an Intellij macro will be replaced with your project dir.

-* the `Connect to the server by waiting` option is set to `Log pattern before processing`, with:
+* the `Connect to the server by waiting` option is set to `Log pattern before processing` with:

  ```
  Listening on port ${port}